danieljprice/splash/docs/settings.rst

 Changing the time units
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Units for the time used in the legend can be changed using the “change
+Units for the time used in the legend can be changed using the ``change
-physical unit settings” in the :ref:`sec:menu-d`.
+physical unit settings`` in the :ref:`sec:menu-d`.
 Changing the units of column
 zero corresponds to the time (appears as the first row in the
 ‘splash.units’ file).